-Conservation benefit: Conservation of 100 hectares (247 acres) of lowland forest for 10 years
+Conservation benefit: Conservation of 247 acres of lowland forest for 10 years

 Community benefit: Nut oil processing machine, communications equipment, and construction of a small building

-The Pangajid Indigenous Forest Area spreads over 200 hectares (494 acres) on the island of Borneo, six hours from the Malaysian border.
-It is rich in tree species listed as vulnerable by the IUCN, including the endemic tengkawang tree and highly sought-after ironwood, as well as various herbs, birds, deer, and monkeys.
+The Pangajid Indigenous Forest covers 494 acres (200 hectares) on the island of Borneo, six hours from the Malaysian border.
+It is rich in tree species listed as vulnerable by the IUCN, including the endemic tengkawang tree and highly sought-after ironwood.
+Birds, deer, and monkeys flourish there.

 - April 2016